-In December 2005, the DEP sued YPF, YPF Holdings Inc., Tierra, Maxus and several affiliated entities, in addition to Occidental, in connection with dioxin contamination allegedly emanating from Chemicals' former Newark plant and contaminating the lower 17-mile portion of the Passaic River, Newark Bay, other nearby waterways and surrounding areas.
+- In December 2005, the DEP sued YPF, YPF Holdings Inc., Tierra, Maxus and several affiliated entities, in addition to Occidental, in connection with dioxin contamination allegedly emanating from Chemicals' former Newark plant and contaminating the lower portion of the Passaic River, Newark Bay, other nearby waterways and surrounding areas.
 The DEP seeks unspecified and punitive damages and other matters.
-YPF, YPF Holdings Inc. and its subsidiary, CLH Holdings Inc., had filed papers seeking dismissal of these issues.
+The defendants have made responsive pleadings and filings. - In June 2007, EPA released a draft Focused Feasibility Study (the "FFS").
+The FFS outlines several proposals for early remedial action in the Passaic River, ranging from no action to extensive dredging and capping in the lower of the River.
+At this time, no remedy has been selected, nor has action been demanded of any party.
+Tierra is reviewing the FFS, and will be providing comments in conjunction with the other parties of the PRRP group.

-As of March 31, 2007, there is a total of approximately 47 reserved in connection with the foregoing matters related to the Passaic River, and surrounding area.
+As of June 30, 2007, there is a total of approximately 44 reserved in connection with the foregoing matters related to the Passaic River, and surrounding area.
 Until these studies are completed and evaluated, YPF Holdings' Inc. cannot estimate what additional costs, if any, will be required to be incurred.
 However, it is possible that other works, including interim remedial measures, may be ordered.
 In addition, at such time as more is known about the aforesaid directives and litigation, additional costs may be required to be incurred or additional reserves may need to be established.

 Hudson County, New Jersey.
 Until 1972, Chemicals operated a chromite ore processing plant at Kearny, New Jersey ("Kearny Plant").
 According to the DEP, wastes from these ore processing operations were used as fill material at a number of sites in and near Hudson County.
 The DEP and Occidental, as successor to Chemicals, signed an administrative consent order with the DEP in 1990 for investigation and remediation work at certain chromite ore residue sites in Kearny and Secaucus, New Jersey.

-Tierra, on behalf of Occidental, is presently performing the work and funding Occidental's share of the cost of investigation and remediation of these sites and is providing financial assurance in the amount of US\$20 million for performance of the work.
+Tierra, on behalf of Occidental, is presently performing the work and funding Occidental's share of the cost of investigation and remediation of these sites and is providing financial assurance in the amount of US\$ 20 million for performance of the work.
 The ultimate cost of remediation is uncertain.
+Tierra submitted its remedial inverstigation reports to the DEP in 2001, and the DEP continues to review the report.